 Direct pressure is the primary technique used to control bleeding.
 However, simply using the palm of your (ideally gloved/covered) hand may not always create enough pressure to stop the bleed.
 We need to apply direct pressure to the exact source of the bleed.
 We can do this by placing a finger against the bleeding vessel.
 This technique is called using digital pressure.
 It works by increasing the amount of pressure applied due to the reduction in surface area through which the pressure is applied.

 It can be difficult to apply digital pressure for more than a few minutes – especially if the casualty needs to be transported.
 If bleeding is severe, this is where haemostatic agents (see below) may be useful.
 These speed up the clotting process, stopping the bleed much faster than through using direct pressure alone.

 There are many types of haemostatic agents available, each type working in a different way.
 Some of the more popular haemostatic agents are Celox and ChitoSAM.
 The granules are very high surface area flakes.
 When they come into contact with blood, they swell, gel and stick together to make a gel like clot.
 Unlike previous versions of clotting agents, the newer generations don’t create any heat.
 They work independently of the body’s normal clotting mechanism and can clot hypothermic and heparinised blood.

-To work, haemostatic agents (whether in powder, granular or gauze form) need to packed against the source of bleeding.
-This needs to be done with enough pressure for three to five minutes – depending on the manufacturers recommendations, or until the bleeding stops.
+To work, haemostatic agents (whether in powder, granular or gauze form) need to be packed against the source of bleeding.
+This needs to be done with enough pressure for 3-5 minutes – depending on the manufacturer’s recommendations, or until the bleeding stops.
 Simply pouring haemostatic powder or granules into a wound is unlikely to create adequate pressure to stop the bleeding.
 Ideally, pooled blood should be removed (mopped out) before applying the haemostatic agent.